fleetdm/fleet/docs/Using Fleet/MDM-macOS-setup.md

 ### Step 1: connect Fleet to your IdP

-In Fleet, you can connect Fleet to your IdP using the Fleet UI or fleetctl command-line tool.
+You can connect Fleet to your IdP using the Fleet UI or fleetctl command-line tool.

 The Fleet UI method is a good start if you're just getting familiar with Fleet.